Tim Elliott: Return to the UFC

 As a result of winning The Ultimate Fighter 24, Elliott won the opportunity to fight flyweight champion Demetrious Johnson.
 He fought Johnson on December 3, 2016, at The Ultimate Fighter 24 Finale for the flyweight championship.

 Elliott lost the fight by unanimous decision.

-Elliott faced Louis Smolka on April 15, 2017, at UFC on Fox: Johnson vs. Reis.
+Elliott faced Louis Smolka on April 15, 2017, at UFC on Fox 24.
 He won the fight by unanimous decision.
 The win earned Elliott his second Fight of the Night bonus award, and his first since returning the organization.

 Elliott faced Ben Nguyen on June 10, 2017, at UFC Fight Night 110.
 He was submitted with a rear-naked choke in the opening minute of the first round.

 Elliott was expected to face Justin Scoggins on December 16, 2017, at UFC on Fox 26.
 However, Scoggins pulled out of the bout in early December citing a back injury and was replaced by Pietro Menga.
 The bout was cancelled as Menga failed to show to the weigh in because he did not make weight.
 Elliott was offered the fight at catchweight at 131 pounds, which would have given him 10% of Menga's fight purse, but he declined.

 After the fight against Menga was cancelled, the UFC offered Elliott a fight at UFC 219, which Elliott only accepted under the condition he fights somebody who has never missed weight and has never backed out of a fight at the last minute.
 Elliott fought promotional newcomer Mark De La Rosa at bantamweight.
 He won in the second round by submission via an anaconda choke.
 After the fight, he dedicated the win to his coach, Robert Follis, who died earlier in the month.
 For the fight, Elliott won a $50,000 Performance of the Night bonus, his first performance of the night bonus and third fight bonus in the UFC overall.

 Elliott tore his ACL in June 2018.
 He underwent successful surgery on it on June 14.
 He stated at the time that he expected miss at least a year before he could fight again.

 Elliott faced Deiveson Figueiredo on October 12, 2019, at UFC on ESPN+ 19.
 He lost the fight via submission in the first round.

 Elliott faced Askar Askarov January 18, 2020 at UFC 246.
 He lost the fight via unanimous decision.

-Elliot faced promotional newcomer Brandon Royval on May 30, 2020, at UFC on ESPN: Woodley vs. Burns.
+Elliot faced promotional newcomer Brandon Royval on May 30, 2020, at UFC on ESPN 9.
 He lost the fight via submission in the second round.
 This fight earned Elliott his third Fight of the Night award.
-Elliott accepted a fight against Tyson Nam at UFC Fight Night: Eye vs. Calvillo, but the NSAC refused to allow him to fight since they placed him on a medical suspension after his previous fight.
+Elliott accepted a fight against Tyson Nam at UFC on ESPN 10, but the NSAC refused to allow him to fight since they placed him on a medical suspension after his previous fight.